Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 - **Different Baits:** Baits are no longer required to fish.
 Instead, having [Fishing Supplies] is now necessary as they contain your fishing equipment, including your baits.
 Specially made baits do exist, but they act more similarly to magical or special ammunition for ranged weapons.

 - **D20 Wisdom (Survival) Checks:** You can fish wherever you see water without needing to make a Survival check.
 However, if you attempt to fish in an obscure place, such as a well, a puddle in a cave, or someone’s drinking water, the DM will require a Wisdom check.
-Proficiency with [Fishing Supplies] allows you to add your proficiency bonus to this check.
+Proficiency with [Fishing Supplies] allows you to add your Proficiency Bonus to this check.

 - **Aberrant and Untainted Fish:** These categorizations no longer exist.
 Instead, each fish has been adjusted in price to reflect its rarity.